Nuitka/Nuitka/Developer_Manual.rst

    c = 0

 This may be called "(Constant) Value Propagation".
 But we are aiming for even more.
+We want to forward propagate abstract properties of the values.

 In order to fully benefit from type knowledge, the new type system must be able to be fully friends with existing builtin types.
 The behavior of a type "long", "str", etc. ought to be implemented as far as possible with the builtin "long", "str" as well.

 .. note::